 The git protocol is used to clone a repository using the Git version control system.
 The git protocol does not use any methods of authentication.
 Here’s an example URL that uses the Git version control system:

-Secure Shell, or SSH, is a tool used to access networked servers remotely.
+Secure Shell, or SSH, lets you access networked servers remotely.
 SSH provides authentication, and so SSH URLs are often used for secure Git repositories.
 Here is an example Git URL that uses the SSH protocol:

 In this example, “user” refers to the name of the user who is trying to access a particular repository.
-Before we are able to clone the repository at our location, we will need to sign in based on the credential protocol used by the server.
+We must sign in over SSH before we can clone a repository.

 HyperText Transfer Protocol, or HTTP, is used for transferring web page data across the internet.
 HTTP URLs are commonly used for Git repositories, too.
 Here is an example Git URL that uses HTTP:

 In this example, our repository uses the HTTPS protocol.
-Instead of using “git” or “ssh”, we instead specify “https” at the start of our Git repository.
+Instead of using “git” or “ssh”, we instead specify “https” at the start of our Git repository URL.